About CCRC

 Roberta “Toni” Meyers Douglas – As Vice President of State Strategy & Reentry at the Legal Action Center she directsthe National H.I.R.E.
 Network project and co-leads the No Health = No Justice campaign.
 Toni’s work prioritizes achieving racial equity in justice and health care.
 She works directly with policymakers and advocates nationally to improve employment and other opportunities for people with arrest and conviction records.
 She also provides technical assistance on the policies associated with LAC’s report, After Prison: Roadblocks to Reentry (2004/2009).

-Margaret Colgate Love – Margaret co-founded CCRC in 2014, and has directed its work since that time.
-She created and regularly updates the Restoration of Rights Project (RRP) database of state restoration of rights mechanisms, and she has published numerous reports on based on RRP research, as well as analytical pieces on current criminal records issues.
-She is lead co-author of Collateral Consequences of Criminal Conviction: Law, Policy & Practice (NACDL/West, 4th ed.
-2021-2022).
-Former U.S. Pardon Attorney (1990-1997), Margaret is a national authority on the president’s constitutional pardon power, and she represents applicants for federal executive clemency in her private practice in Washington, D.C.
+Margaret Colgate Love Margaret co-founded CCRC in 2014, and has directed its work since that time.
+She created and regularly updates the Restoration of Rights Project (RRP) database of state restoration of rights mechanisms, and she has been writing articles and books about collateral consequences and criminal records issues for more than 20 years.
+A former U.S. Pardon Attorney (1990-1997), Margaret represents applicants for federal executive clemency in her private practice in Washington, D.C.

 Margaret Love, Executive Director and Editor.